 For purposes of this section, multifamily homes consist of properties with two or more units—duplex (2-unit)four plex 4-unit), and so on.

 Pueblo Fourplex Rental Example

 This is a newbuild fourplex in the northeast area of Pueblo.
 It features 2 bed/1 bath side-by-side units.

 The following chart compares the different types of multifamily units (duplex and fourplex) to one another in terms of cash-on-cash return as well as cap rate.

 The fourplex offers significantly better returns compared to the duplex.

 BRRRR Investing in Pueblo

-As BRRRRs become more difficult to execute in Denver and Colorado Springs, investors are turning to Pueblo.
+As BRRRRs become more difficult to execute in Denver and Colorado Springs, investors are turning to the Pueblo real estate market to execute this strategy.
 They hope the lower price points will help make their BRRRRs successful.
 In this section, we analyze the state of BRRRRs in Pueblo.

 What Is BRRRR?

 There are many different real estate investing strategies, including buy-and-holds (traditional rental properties), wholesaling/assignments, fix and flips, short term rentals, syndication, and more.
 A BRRRR strategy is a repeatable “buy and hold” sub-strategy to acquire rental properties for little to no money down.